Disclaimer: Inov3D will not be held liable for anything that happens while loading or using this modified firmware

-Tronxy X3S Fiirmware – After watching numerous Youtube reviews of the Tronxy X3S and the Creality CR-10, I decided to pick up a Tronxy X3S.
+Tronxy X3S Firmware – After watching numerous Youtube reviews of the Tronxy X3S and the Creality CR-10, I decided to pick up a Tronxy X3S.
 This is Tronxy’s clone of the Creality CR-10, but with a cheaper price tag.
 I had been looking to buy a printer with a larger print area and the price on the Tronxy X3S was reasonable, in my opinion, for a printer of this size.

-Especially considering that it’s made from 20×20 aluminum, comes mostly assembled, and includes a nice looking electronics enclosure.
+Especially, considering that it’s made from 20×20 aluminum, comes mostly assembled, and includes a nice looking electronics enclosure.
 The first printer I bought was the acrylic framed HICTOP Prusa I3 back in 2014, and I paid roughly the same price.
 After assembly, the HICTOP’s wiring looked like a rat’s nest, and the acrylic frame, over time, began to fail.

 When the Tronxy X3s arrived, I assembled it in less than an hour.
 Things were looking good.
 Then, I started trying to run an initial print and the funbegan.

-if you are interested in purchasing the Tronxy 3D printer X3S click here
+If you are interested in purchasing the Tronxy 3D printer X3S click here!

 I wasn’t even getting feedback with Cura 3.2.1 to even know if the same thing was happening.
-Just a whole bunch of nothing.
+Just a whole bunch of nothing!
 I decided to try to print using Slic3r and Pronterface to see if the issue carried over.
 I fired up Slic3r and sliced my model, imported the G-Code over to Pronterface and sent the print.

 Low and behold, it was printing.
-I did notice, however, that while the Tronxy X3S was heating up and preparing to print, the Z-axis would raise a few millimeters.
+I did notice, that while the Tronxy X3S was heating up and preparing to print, the Z-axis would raise a few millimeters.
 Once heated and homing was initialized just before the print, that few millimeters that the Z-axis raised seemed to be the home position that was used.
 So the print began a few millimeters above the bed.

 The Tronxy X3S was running Marlin v.1.1.7 dev.
 So this really didn’t make sense.
-I have worked with Marlin firmware quite a bit, every printer I own has been flashed with the latest version of Marlin, and I don’t remember seeing any specific settings that would do this.
+I have worked with Marlin firmware quite a bit, every printer I own has been flashed with the latest version of Marlin.
+I don’t remember seeing any specific settings that would do this.
 But, what the hell?
 I’m no expert.
 Maybe I missed something.
 So, back to the Marlin source code I went.

 While I was working through my issues with the X3S, I came into contact with the folks here at Inov3D.
 Gearbest had just sent them a Tronxy X3S for review and they were also having issues with the Z-axis offset in the Tronxy firmware.